meumobi/meumobi.github.io/_posts/2019-07-03-login-flow-with-custom-auth.md

 ## Steps
 - Create a HTTP Firebase CloudFunction (CF) who receives a user ID, generate a token using the Firebase Admin SDK and returns it.
 - Create a Page to call CF and Generate the Token.
-- Only accessible if a valid Token is passed on the URL.
+- Create a Page only accessible if a valid Token is passed on the URL.

 ## Init
 Create the project